 - Progestin-only pills with levonorgestrel or norgestrel

 - Combined oral contraceptives with estrogen and a progestin—levonorgestrel, norgestrel, or norethindrone (also called norethisterone)

 - As soon as possible after unprotected sex.
 The sooner ECPs are taken after unprotected sex, the better they prevent pregnancy.

 - Can help to prevent pregnancy when taken any time up to 5 days after unprotected sex.

 - If 100 women each had sex once during the second or third week of the menstrual cycle without using contraception, 8 would likely become pregnant.

-- If all 100 women used progestin-only ECPs, one woman would likely become pregnant.
+- If all 100 women used progestin-only ECPs, 1 woman would likely become pregnant.

 Return of fertility after taking ECPs: No delay.
 A woman can become pregnant immediately after taking ECPs.
 Taking ECPs prevents pregnancy only from acts of sex that took place in the 5 days before.
 They will not protect a woman from pregnancy from acts of sex more than 24 hours after she takes ECPs.
 To stay protected from pregnancy, women must begin to use another contraceptive method (see Planning Ongoing Contraception).